This post may contain affiliate links. Please see my disclosure policy for more details.

 Working Holiday Visa Australia (Subclass 417): Cost & Conditions

-*Be at least 18 but under 31 at the time of applying (or under 35 if you’re a citizen of Canada, France or Ireland);
+- Be 18 to 30 years old at the time of applying (or under 35 if you’re a citizen of Canada, Denmark, France, Ireland or Italy);

-Work and Holiday Visa Australia (Subclass 462): An Alternative Option
+Work and Holiday Visa Australia (Subclass 462): Alternative Option

 If you do not hold a passport from one of the countries on the 417 list above, there is an alternative Work and Holiday visa (subclass 462) (note the slightly different wording).

-The difference between the 462 visa and the 417 visa is that you’ll also need to meet educational requirements, provide a letter of support from your government (unless you’re from Israel, Singapore or the USA) and provide evidence of functional English.
-For further information read about the 462 visa on the Home Affairs website.
+The difference between the 462 visa and the 417 visa is that the 462 requires you to meet educational requirements (which differ for each nationality).
+You may also need to provide a letter of support from your government, depending on where you’re from, and provide evidence of functional English.

 To be eligible for a Work and Holiday visa (subclass 462), you must hold a passport from one of the following countries:

-Argentina, Australia, Chile, People’s Republic of China, Ecuador, Greece, Hungary, Indonesia, Israel, Luxembourg, Malaysia, Peru, Poland, Portugal, San Marino, Singapore, Slovak Republic, Slovenia, Spain, Thailand, Turkey, USA, Uruguay, Vietnam.
+Argentina, Australia, Chile, People’s Republic of China, Czech Republic, Ecuador, Greece, Hungary, Indonesia, Israel, Luxembourg, Malaysia, Peru, Poland, Portugal, San Marino, Singapore, Slovak Republic, Slovenia, Spain, Switzerland, Thailand, Turkey, USA, Uruguay, Vietnam.

 What Does the Working Holiday Visa Australia Allow You to Do?